CouncilofLorien/counciloflorien.github.io/docs/the-one-rulesbook.md

 One company can split into two or more companies only at a Haven (use two Haven cards).

 {: .note }
 > **Note:** The number of characters you have in play limits the number of actions you may take during a given turn.
 You use your other characters’ direct influence on a character to bring that character into play and to keep him in play.
 A character in play can move and take actions (e.g., defending against attacks, influencing, etc.).
-Items, allies, and other cards representing things a character acquires and controls are placed under his card.
+Items, allies, and other cards representing things a character acquires and controls are placed under their card.

 {: .note }
 > **Note:** Sometimes two or more companies combine and the resulting company has two or more of the same cards that say: "cannot be duplicated on a given company."
 When this happens, immediately discard all but one of those cards (your choice).